Skip Walker

-Alvin Ray "Skip" Walker (September 11, 1954 – April 13, 2022) was an American professional football running back who played five seasons in the Canadian Football League (CFL) for the Montreal Alouettes and Ottawa Rough Riders, including two seasons where he led the CFL in rushing yards in 1982 and 1983.
+Alvin Ray "Skip" Walker (September 11, 1954 – April 13, 2022) was an American professional football player who was a running back for five seasons in the Canadian Football League (CFL) for the Montreal Alouettes and Ottawa Rough Riders, including two seasons where he led the CFL in rushing yards in 1982 and 1983.
 He was named a CFL All Star in 1982 and 1983, and a CFL East All-Star in 1980, 1982 and 1983.
-He played college football at Texas A&M and was selected in the 11th round of the 1976 NFL draft by the Houston Oilers.
+He played college football for the Texas A&M Aggies and was selected in the 11th round of the 1976 NFL draft by the Houston Oilers.
 He also spent time with the Toronto Argonauts, Saskatchewan Roughriders, and Green Bay Packers.

 Early life and education

 Walker was born on September 11, 1954, in Houston, Texas.
 He attended Del Valle High School in Travis County, Texas, where he competed in football, track, and basketball.
 His coach Tom Walker described him as "the best athlete I've ever coached."
 In football, Walker averaged over 100 yards per game.

 Walker committed to Texas A&M University in February 1972.
 As a freshman, Walker started in eight games for the Texas A&M football team, and placed third in rushing with 78 carries for 311 yards and three touchdowns.
 In a 45–10 win over SMU as a sophomore, Walker ran for 181 yards and scored two touchdowns.
 He finished the year with 98 rushes, 618 rushing yards and 8 touchdowns, as well as 10 receptions for 233 yards; he was named all-conference by the Fort Worth Star-Telegram.

 In the third game of his junior year, Walker scored three touchdowns and ran for 53 yards in a win over Washington.
 Two weeks later, against Texas Tech, he compiled 181 rushing yards on 21 carries and scored three touchdowns in the second quarter alone.
 By week six, he had become the conference's leading rusher, with teammate Bubba Bean in second place.
 He finished the season with 98 rushing attempts for 550 yards and 8 touchdowns.
 He also recorded 2 receptions for 73 yards and 1 touchdown.
 He was named honorable mention All-Southwest Conference (SWC) by United Press International.

 As a senior, Walker helped Texas A&M start off 10–0 and finish as conference co-champions with a record of 10–2.
 He ended the season with 97 rushing attempts for 399 yards and four touchdowns, while also recording 6 receptions for 171 yards and 1 touchdown.
 He finished his college career with 371 rushing attempts for 1,878 yards and 23 touchdowns while also recording 24 receptions for 523 yards and 2 touchdowns.